MisterKaiou/fsharp-constellation/README.md

 ### Builders

 This library exposes _some_ builders for the SDK option models.
-For the sake of brevity, I won't be going through all the builder methods (there is plenty since the models have lots of properties as well), but be sure that you'll be able to find practically all the method you need by being mindful of the naming convention; that is, every method name corresponds to a option model property but with words separated by underscores (snake_case), I.e. If a model has a property `SomeProperty` the builder exposes the method `some_property` that takes an input of the same type as the property.
+For the sake of brevity, I won't be going through all the builder methods (there is plenty since the models have lots of properties as well), but be sure that you'll be able to find practically all the method you need by being following the naming convention; that is, every method name corresponds to a option model's property but with words separated by underscores (snake_case), I.e. If a model has a property `SomeProperty` the builder exposes the method `some_property` that takes an input of the same type as the property.

 There are currently builder for the following SDK option models: